 Carbohydrates are thus the mainstay of an athlete’s diet, making up a significant portion of their daily energy intake.
 However, the quantity, timing, and type of carbohydrates consumed can affect their availability during training and ultimately influence training adaptations and race performance.

-Sujet a lire : What’s the Most Efficient Breathing Pattern for Maximum Oxygen Uptake in Rowers?
+A lire aussi : What’s the Most Efficient Breathing Pattern for Maximum Oxygen Uptake in Rowers?

 Understanding Periodized Carbohydrate Intake